miguelaaguilar/CarND-Advanced-Lane-Lines-P2/writeup.md

 ![alt text][image15]

-As previously mentioned, the `find_lanes_sliding_windows()` function implements the lane lines detection using an sliding window approach.
+As previously mentioned, the `find_lanes_sliding_windows()` function implements the lane lines detection by using an sliding window approach.
 However, once we have the estimation of both lane lines for a given frame, it is possible to exploit the fact that the estimation is similar between consecutive frames in a video.
 This enables the implementation of a more effecient lane estimation approach, which focuses of a narrow area around the lane lines detected in previous frames to avoid performing the sliding window approach for every frame from scratch.
 The `find_lanes_previous_fit()` function implements the lane line detection using previous polynomial estimations.
 As example of this is shown in the following image:

 ![alt text][image16]